Oxford Sandy & Black Pigs

 The OSB are a lovely ginger colour with lop ears and black spots.
 The are hardy pigs and can cope with

-varied extreme conditions and due to their natural browsing and foraging drive they are well suited to pasture rearing.
+varied extreme conditions and due to their natural browsing and foraging drive they are well suited to pasture and woodland rearing.
 The pigs are docile, easily handled and are excellent mothers.

 Our pigs have large comfortable arks that are bedded with copious amounts of fresh straw.
 They are few a specialist pellet feed twice daily and have plenty of space to roam, forage and play.